trackme518/trackmeifyoucan_motionsensor/README.md

 * `i` - integer
 * `T` - boolean

 Each command has defined `min` and `max` for incoming command and `min` and `max` for outgoing command.
 Value is remapped using those values.
 You also specify `index` - at which position from original command you are taking the value (so if the index is 2 you will take third value from the original command and remap it, 0 is the first one).
 You can have multiple outgoing commands for single incoming command.
+You can also have outgoing command with multiple values (just put commas between min, max and index numbers - typetag remains without commas).

 <!-- TOC --><a name="ableton"></a>
 #### Ableton